ldtteam/MinecoloniesWiki/source/items/buildingtool.md

 ### Step Two: Designating A Building Location

-To place a worker hut or building from the mod, you'll firt need to craft the specific block for that building (see [Recipes](../../source/misc/recipes) Then right-click with the Building Tool on a solid block where you want to place that building.
+To place a worker hut or building from the mod, you'll first need to craft the specific block for that building (see [Recipes](../../source/misc/recipes).
+Then, right-click with the building tool on a solid block where you want to place that building.
 The GUI will pop up:

 <p style="text-align:center;"><img src="../../assets/images/misc/buildtool1.png" alt="Building Tool GUI"></p>